Nelson filmed rescuing the Queen of Naples from Corbyn Head in 1918.

 In Naples Nelson is defending the monarchy from the mob.
 Torquay stands in for the Italian city and the revolting peasants are played by locals.
 In the film at 53 minutes we see the storming of Bastia in 1794 – actually Madrepore Road and Pimlico.

-At 1.22 the Neapolitan mob rushes loyalist troops along Cockington Lane.
-They then storm the gates of the Royal Palace (the Recreation Ground) and the Palace itself (the Grand Hotel).
+At 1.22 the Neapolitan mob rushes loyalist troops.
+It’s claimed on movie location sites that this action scene was filmed along Cockington Lane.
+However, as Cockington historian Robin Emdon points out, it’s difficult to say where the scene is actually set as it doesn’t resemble anywhere on the Lane.
+The mob then storm the gates of the Royal Palace (the Recreation Ground) and the Palace itself (the Grand Hotel).

 Donald Calthrop (pictured above) played Horatio Nelson, while Malvina Longfellow was Lady Hamilton (below).